findout-rental/docs/customer-app-screens.md

 ### 6.1 Overview

+Shared screens are accessible by both tenants and owners through the Profile tab in bottom navigation.

 Shared screens are accessible to **both Tenants and Owners** with identical or slightly adapted functionality.
 These screens provide:
 - In-app messaging between users
 - Notification management